What it is

 Give it a folder under Resources/.

-- Finished projects go to Projects/Archive/.
+- Finished projects go to Projects/Archive/, with a /postmortem

 - Update [INSTRUCTIONS_FILE] when your work or priorities change.